filmstarr/iOS.MF/README.md

 Installation
 ==============

-To install, zip the contents of the iOS.MF_theme_v1 folder (careful not to nest any additional folders) and install through the Themes and Layout section in the SMF Administration Center.
+Install the theme by uploading the iOS.MF_theme_v1.zip file through the SMF Administration Center > Configuration > Themes and Layout > Manage and Install > From a file.

 Credits
 ==============